 7402-S - 6 cup Sculptured Clear Round Bowl (1.5 L)

 7403-S - 10 cup Sculptured Clear Round Bowl (2.5 L)

 7404-S - 4 Qt, 4½ Qt Sculptured Clear Round Bowl (4.0 L, 4.5 L)

-Clear round bowls developed a sculptured fluted exterior in 1991, and were offered in three-piece and four-piece sets.
+Clear round bowls developed a sculptured fluted exterior during late 1991 or early 1992, and were offered in three-piece and four-piece sets.
 Aside from their embellishment, they are the same as 300/400-series opal Pyrex bowls.

 322 - 1 Qt Rimmed Bowl (1.0 L)

 323 - 1½ Qt Rimmed Bowl (1.5 L)

 325 - 2½ Qt Rimmed Bowl (2.5 L)

 326 - 4 Qt Rimmed Bowl (4.0 L)

 Without a "324" this numbering scheme seems counter-intuitive, but really the numbers of the first three bowls make perfect sense.
 When this bowl shape was introduced in 1942, it was a three-piece set only.
 The last digit is not meant to be sequential; it is the bowl's capacity in quarts multiplied by two.
 The largest bowl was added later, but instead of "328", it was assigned the next sequential number.